 - Format the hard drive using an inappropriate tool, or the formatting process is incomplete.

-- The hard drive has been initialized to a wrong partition table.
-If it is larger than 2TB, but initialized to be MBR, the space over 2TB will be shown as "Unallocated" in Disk Management and you can't see it in File Explorer.
+- The hard drive has been initialized to the wrong partition table.
+If it is larger than 2TB but initialized to be MBR, the space over 2TB will be shown as "Unallocated" in Disk Management, and you can't see it in File Explorer.
 That's because the MBR partition table cannot address the space that exceeds 2TB.

 - Master Boot Record or EFI information area (GPT header) corrupts due to accidental insertion and removal.

 As you can tell, not all the events require fixes.
 Many hard drives are with an OEM partition or recovery partition for factory restore purposes, and it's usually invisible in My Computer.
 So, when you find a new hard drive showing less disk space than it advertised, go to "My Computer" (in Windows 7 and 8) or "This PC" (in Windows 8.1 and 10) > "Manage" > "Disk Management" and check the real space taking by the recovery partition.